-- All Tutors maintain a noticeboard which must contain the items listed on the 'Tutor Noticeboard Contents' document, including: - A copy of the behaviour policy - O Site plan and evacuation procedures - Details of sporting activities / competitive matches / challenges

-- Details of community activities - Attendance data / graphs - Enrichment activities / opportunities - Copies of the Year Council minutes - O A copy of this 'Academy Behavioural Expectations' document - Other materials which are appropriate to the needs of the students (exam timetables, details for school photographs, social activities, events etc.) - Telephone and face-to-face communication between tutors and parents should take place as standard practice, and should be used to address the range of issues identified in this document, in addition to other appropriate discussion points. - In all cases, the Form Tutor is the primary point of contact between parents and the Academy.
+- All Tutors maintain a noticeboard which must contain the following: - A copy of the behaviour policy - Site plan and evacuation procedures - Details of sporting activities / competitive matches / challenges - Details of community activities - Attendance data / graphs - Enrichment activities / opportunities - Copies of the Year Council minutes - O A copy of this 'Academy Behavioural Expectations' document - Other materials which are appropriate to the needs of the students (exam timetables, details for school photographs, social activities, events etc.) - Telephone and face-to-face communication between tutors and parents should take place as standard practice, and should be used to address the range of issues identified in this document, in addition to other appropriate discussion points. - In all cases, the Form Tutor is the primary point of contact between parents and the academy.